ethersphere/SWIPs/SWIPs/swip-multiple_payment_processing_support.md

 1. Based on the node configuration generate a set of triplets in the form ```[currency, provider, oracle]```.
 As an example let's take from the previous configuration the ```rif``` entry.
 From that entry we can build the triplets `[rif, lumino, rifOracleA]`, `[rif, lumino, rifOracleB]`, `[rif, lumino, rifOracleC]`,`[rif, raiden, rifOracleA]`, `[rif, raiden, rifOracleB]`, `[rif, raiden, rifOracleC]`, but triplets are generated for the other currencies as well.
 2. Exchange the generated set of triplets with the peer B.
-3. Keep the set of triplets which are common (intersection between tripletsA and tripletsB).
-If no common set exist, choose the fallback option for each dimension, as shown in the following table:
+3. Keep the set of triplets which are common (intersection between peer A's triplets and peer B's triplets).
+If no common set exists, choose the fallback option for each dimension, as shown in the following table:

 	| Dimension  | Fallback option |
 	| ---------- | --------------- |